2021 Houston Astros season: American League Division Series (ALDS) vs. Chicago White Sox

 The Astros started Luis García, while the White Sox started Dylan Cease.
 The White Sox once again got on the board first with an Eloy Jiménez RBI single.
 The Astros would strike back in the 2nd on a Kyle Tucker RBI double and a Jake Meyers RBI single.
 Tucker hit his 2nd homer of the series to make it 5–1 in the 3rd.
 The White Sox would answer with 5 runs in the bottom of the third.
 Yasmani Grandal hit a 2 run homer and Leury García hit a go ahead three run home run.
-The Astros would tie in the top of the 4th on a Alex Bregman RBI single.
+The Astros would tie in the top of the 4th on an Alex Bregman RBI single.
 The White Sox would put up 3 in the bottom of the 4th on RBI singles from José Abreu, Eloy Jiménez along with a fielder's choice RBI off the bat of Grandal to make it 9–6 Chicago.
 Andrew Vaughn would come off the bench and double in Yoan Moncada, García would double in Vaughn and Anderson would single in Garcia to make it 12–6.
 That would be the end of scoring and White Sox closer Liam Hendriks would shut the door to send the series to a Game 4.